 Today there are thousands of apps and devices to help users with visual, auditory, physical or cognitive disabilities.
 We've compiled these helpful tips and links to use as a starting point.
 Keep in mind, voice minutes and data charges may apply for download and use of apps.

-For customers who are blind or partially sighted:
+For customers who are blind or low vision:

 For customers with physical or mobility-related disabilities: